rsperez2059/livelessons-git/README.md

     - "git checkout -b <NAME>': also create and move to the branch <NAME> in 1 command

 - 'git merge <BRANCH>': merge <BRANCH> into your current branch
+- 'git rebase': command to change the history of a commit
+    - 'git rebase <BRANCH>': incoprpate changes from <BRANCH> into current branch